-As a victim of crime, you have rights.
-Also, you can expect to receive information, practical and emotional support and be able to participate in the criminal justice process.
+The State Constitutional Amendment for Crime Victims Rights and implementing laws entitle crime victims to various rights and services including the right to participate in the criminal justice process.
+You can expect to receive information, practical and emotional support, and be able to participate in the criminal justice process.
 These standards were created to make sure that you are treated with dignity and respect at all times, regardless of your gender, age, marital status, race, ethnic origin, sexual orientation, disability or religion.

-You have the right to be told ...
+You have the right to be told...

-- About basic services available to you in your county - About certain court events, including information on bail, escape of offender, release of an offender - About the details of the final disposition of a case
+• About basic services available to you in your county

+- About certain court events, including information on bail, escape of offender, release of an offender - About the details of the final disposition of a case

-You have the right to receive ...
+You have the right to receive...